johndebord/.emacs.d/README.md

 Top-level files hold the logic to initialize the lower-level files.
 - `README.md`: what you're currently reading.
 - `init.el`: the initialization module.
+- `jd:muses.el`: code I've determined not useful for the time being.
 - `jd:theme.el`: customized theme.

 The `config` folder contains all custom configurations.